Faezeh-Kh/Coverage4DSLs/README.md

 - <u>Abstract Syntax</u>: containing the `Ecore` metamodel of the xDSL and the java code generated from it using the `.genmodel` file.
 - <u>Operational Semantics</u>: containing the interpreter of the xDSL implemented in `Xtend`.
 - <u>Behavioral Interface</u>: containing a `.bi` file that is the interface of the xDSL and a java class that do the setups, so GEMOC engines can find and use the interface (Please note that only *xArduino* and *xPSSM* have such an interface)
-- <u>Coverage Rules</u>: definition of a set of DSL-Specific coverage rules in a `.cov` file (Please note that the *xFSM* does not have any coverage rule)
+- <u>Coverage Rules</u>: definition of a set of DSL-Specific coverage rules in a `.cov` file
 - <u>Executable DSL</u>: containing a `.dsl` file that specifies the name of the xdsl, the path to the `.ecore` file, the list of execution rules of the operational semantics, the id of the behavioral interface project, and the path to the coverage rules.
 - <u>Mutation Operators</u>: containing a `.mutator` file which includes the mutation operators defined for the xDSL using [WODEL language](https://gomezabajo.github.io/Wodel/)

     **NOTE**: Currently, we do not provide any graphical syntax for the xDSLs.

-3.	*xModels_Tests*: the executable models conforming to each xDSL, a set of mutants generated for each of them (by applying the provided mutation operators using WODEL mutant generator), and a test project containing a test suite along with its execution result and its coverage report (under `result_coverage` directory).
+3.	*xModels_Tests*: the executable models conforming to each xDSL, a set of mutants generated for each of them (by applying the provided mutation operators using WODEL mutant generator), and a test project containing a test suite along with its execution result (under `test-report` directory) and its coverage report (under `test-coverage` directory).

     **NOTE**: There are also Excel files containing data related to the evaluation of the `fault localization` component.